 The school’s commitment to equity and justice grows out of this mission: “MMS is committed to welcoming, recruiting, sustaining, and supporting students and their families, faculty, and administrative staff from a diverse mix of racial, socio-economic, ethnic, cultural, family style, sexual orientation, learning style, physical differences, and religious backgrounds, in order to create an inclusive community and to prepare our children to be leaders in a multicultural world.”

 In the classroom

 Community service is focused on giving back to neighborhood organizations, such as The West Side Campaign Against Hunger and Riverside Park.
 We support families and children in dire need, such as a school in Queens that suffered in Hurricane Sandy.
-Elementary students do construction and maintenance projects within Black Rock Forest.
+Lower and Upper School students do construction and maintenance projects within Black Rock Forest.
 The school raises money every year for the Central School for Tibetans in Chauntra, India, founded by the Dalai Lama for refugee children.